FINANCIAL AID PROGRAMS AT SUNY ERIE COMMUNITY COLLEGE

 Incomplete Grades (I)

 Students may retake any previously passed course once.
-Failed courses may be retaken until passed.
-All attempts will be included in pace.
+Courses failed on the first attempt may be retaken until passed.
+All attempts will be included in Pace.

 Federal Pell Grant